Orad99/LinkedinSearchingJob/README.md

     Click Help > About Chrome.
   3. Download the right <a href="https://chromedriver.chromium.org/">Chrome-Driver<a> version
   4. Install Selenium via your terminal environment, just run this command ```` pip install selenium ````
+  5. In Linkedin_bot file change the path of the chrome driver (line 49).
+  6. Open Find_job_v1 and loggin.